derrekb/DjangoGamer/README.md

 ![](GMRZ%20Tutorial/search2.png)

-You can then always click either the GMRZ logo or <b>Home</b> button to go back to the home page.
+You can always click either the GMRZ logo or <b>Home</b> button to go back to the home page.

 -------------------------------------------------------------------------------------------------------------------------------------